 A Guelph football coach is getting his flowers from his hometown CFL team.

-Robert Puttock, the head coach of the St. James high school football team, was honoured by the CFL’s Hamilton Tiger-Cats for his dedication to football and someone who “leads by example.”
+Robert Puttock, a coach of the St. James high school football team, was honoured by the CFL’s Hamilton Tiger-Cats for his dedication to football and someone who “leads by example.”

 Puttock received the Michael V. Young ‘What Ya Gotta Do’ award at a gala event at Hamilton’s Tim Horton’s Field last week.